-- 8. The new Draft Charging Schedule remains straightforward in its approach.
-It identifies three charging zones for clearly defined residential development with rates ranging from £0 to £149 (£/square metre (sq. m)) and £133 sq. m for retail warehousing and food stores over 280 sq. m outwith the defined Southleigh Strategic Site. - 9.
-In summary the Council now propose the following:
+8. The new Draft Charging Schedule remains straightforward in its approach.
+It identifies three charging zones for clearly defined residential development with rates ranging from £0 to £149 (£/square metre (sq. m)) and £133 sq. m for retail warehousing and food stores over 280 sq. m outwith the defined Southleigh Strategic Site.

-Development Type CIL Rate 5 (£/sq. m) Residential (one dwelling or more): Emsworth (excluding Southleigh) and Hayling Island £149 Havant (excluding Southleigh), Leigh Park and Waterlooville £119 Southleigh Strategic Site £0 Retail Retail warehousing and food stores over 280 sq. m £133 All other retail, and retail within Southleigh Strategic Site £0 All other uses £0 Please note the residential rate excludes extra care housing, residential institutions, hotels & guesthouses, and holiday rental accommodation within holiday parks.
+Development Type CIL Rate (£/sq. m) Residential (one dwelling or more): Emsworth (excluding Southleigh) and Hayling Island £149 Havant (excluding Southleigh), Leigh Park and Waterlooville £119 Southleigh Strategic Site £O Retail Retail warehousing and food stores over 280 sq. m £133 All other retail, and retail within Southleigh Strategic Site £O All other uses £0 Please note the residential rate excludes extra care housing, residential institutions, hotels & guesthouses, and holiday rental accommodation within holiday parks.
 The extent of the Southleigh Strategic Site is shown on Maps 1 and 2 included in the Charging Schedule.